gene-git/wg_tool/README.rst

 New
 ===

+ * wg-peer-updn now saves additional copy of dns file as resolv.conf.wg Helpful for clients which sleep and on resume network restart overwrites resolv.conf This makes it simple to put back the vpn resolv.conf file by copying resolv.conf.wg to resolv.conf.
+Used by wg-client package.
+   Postdown will still restore original resolv.conf.save as usual.
  * Change python build from poetry to hatch
  * Can now generate html and pdf docs using sphinx Pre-built wg_tool.pdf provided in repo